Amazon Business Analytics for AI Workflows

 - Customer feedback and defect signals: useful for spotting when listing growth is outrunning service quality.

-Practical Analytics Workflows for AI Agents
+Which Analytics Workflows Fit AI Agents?

 The most useful AI workflows on Amazon are not broad prompts like "optimize the account."
 They're constrained tasks with clear data requirements, guardrails, and end states.